 To study muon neutrino charged\nobreakdash-current ($\nu_\mu$ CC) interactions, we placed not only nuclear emulsion detectors but also a muon range detector (MRD) which distinguishes between muons and charged pions from the interactions.
 The nuclear emulsion films can measure position and angle very precisely while they do not have any timing information.
-On the other hand, the MRD has an $\order{\si{\ns}}$ timing resolution but the position and angle resolutions are worse than those of the nuclear emulsion films.
-Thus, to match the muon tracks between the nuclear emulsion detectors and the MRD, other detectors which have both good position and angle resolutions, and timing information were installed between them.
+On the other hand, the MRD has an $\order{\si{\ns}}$ timing resolution but the positional and angular resolutions are worse than those of the nuclear emulsion films.
+Thus, to match the muon tracks between the nuclear emulsion detectors and the MRD, other detectors which have both good positional and angular resolutions, and timing information were installed between them.